Phone: (765) 648-2102 • Toll-Free: (866) 778-0804

 Meeting the needs of missionaries, educating the church about the unreached, and forming mission trips to inspire women of the church remain the top goals of the group.

-Christian Women Connection includes 15,000 women from the United States as well as strong groups in Africa, the Caribbean, Asia, and Europe.
+Christian Women Connection constituents range to 15,000 women from the United States as well as strong groups in Africa, the Caribbean, Asia, and Europe.